A coalition is a group made up of people, organizations, and constituencies working together to achieve a goal.

 Working together is the foundation of the Toward Zero Deaths program.

 The state and federal agencies that started the TZD program have formed a coalition that enables them to do more than they could do alone.
 Working with other residents in your community and local organizations you will have more resources and a bigger voice to get your ideas put into practice.

 To help county coalitions carry out the Toward Zero Deaths mission, grant funding is made available through the Minnesota Office of Traffic Safety (OTS).
 Grants are written for a one-year period.
-The next grant period will begin October 1, 2015.
-The application deadline for this grant period was May 29, 2015.
 To apply for funding, eligible entities must complete a proposal through the Request for Proposals (RFP) process.
 Application information is available on the OTS website during the first quarter of each calendar year.

 Find out is there is already a group in your area involved with traffic safety issues.
 If so, consider combining your resources, which may be more effective than starting from scratch.

 What groups have a clear interest in reducing deaths and injuries on the road?
 This is a goal that many people can agree on; focus your efforts on people and organizations that can commit time and resources to your effort.
 Also, do some research to see which groups—such as younger drivers, or residents along certain stretches of road—are most affected by traffic crashes.

 Locate allies—core community members who will be able to help attract people to your cause.
 Also, understand the work of other groups in your area; how can you work together without stepping on each other's toes?

 Educators, police officers, grassroots activists, cultural organizations—tackling the problem from all sides is more effective than focusing on a single narrow strategy.
 Try to include all interested parties and get different perspectives on the problem; you may be surprised by the variety of possible solutions.